thomaskuestner/GadgetronControl/readme.md

 It is implemented with Node.js on the server-side and a Backbone on the client-side.

 Prerequesits are the following tools.
-Please set the PATH variables so that the GadgetronControl can find them.

 1. [siemens_to_ismrmrd](https://github.com/ismrmrd/siemens_to_ismrmrd)
 2. [gadgetron](https://github.com/gadgetron/gadgetron)